tendermint/tendermint/docs/specification/new-spec/blockchain.md

 ### Time

 The median of the timestamps of the valid votes in the block.LastCommit.
-Corresponds to the number of milliseconds since January 1, 1970.
+Corresponds to the number of nanoseconds, with millisecond resolution, since January 1, 1970.
 Increments with every new block.

 ### NumTxs